This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Your night out in Melbourne = sorted

 I feel like this post covers everything: from cheap things to do at night, to my favourite food and drink spots, to things to do in Melbourne at night by yourself.
 Remember, for more Melbourne goodness, check out my other posts.
-There’s all the free things to do, things to do in general, my favourite places to eat and the best skyline views!
+There are all the free things to do, things to do in general, my favourite places to eat and the best skyline views!
 I hope you enjoy your time in Melbourne.
 If you have any specific questions, please feel free to reach out to me on Facebook or Instagram.